How much does the average person spend in a lifetime?

 Around 50 years ago, in 1971, the lifetime spend only came in at £89,453, with the top costs being children (£14,738), transport (£8,268) and housing fuel and power (£7,789).

 Though rising costs are to be expected over the decades, there are some cost increases that have spiralled since the 70s.
-For example, 50 years ago, a worker only needed to save up three times their annual salary to be able to afford a home, but now they need to accumulate eight times their salary to become a homeowner.
+For example, 50 years ago, a worker only needed to save up three times their annual salary to be able to afford a home, but now house prices are so high they need to accumulate eight times their salary to become a homeowner.

 Will life become more expensive in the future?